clayop/steemfeed/README.md

     sudo pip3 install python-dateutil
     sudo pip3 install steem

-In addition, you should run cli_wallet by using the following command
+In addition, you should run cli_wallet by using the following command,

     cli_wallet -s ws://localhost:8090 -H 127.0.0.1:8092 --rpc-http-allowip=127.0.0.1

+And unlock your cli_wallet.

 ### Installation